nelsonlmdcosta/42-Porto-Piscine/README.md

 It includes the exercises (`C00`–`C08`) and Rush projects (`Rush00`, `Rush01`), along with the official PDFs for reference.

 ⚠️ **Note**: The repository is intended for exploration, learning, and reference.
 Please respect the 42 honor code — try solving the problems yourself first before peeking.
+⚠️ **Note**: This is still WIP so expect a lot of changes to structure and code that hasn't been submitted

 ---